Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: -Nekrasov--Okounkov formulas and confluences

 \subsection{Acknowledgements}

-The author would like to thank Benjamin Dupont, Marion Jeannin, Philippe Nadeau and Nicolas Ressayre for their help and the fruitful conversations they had.
+The author would like to thank the referees for extremely valuable feedback and suggestions, which have tremendously enhanced the quality of the paper.
+The author would also like to thank Jehanne Dousse, Benjamin Dupont, Marion Jeannin, Cédric Lecouvey, Philippe Nadeau, Nicolas Ressayre and Ole Warnaar for their help and the fruitful conversations they had.
 Any critical remark must be exclusively addressed to the author of this paper.
+A sagemath code to check the results of Section \ref{chap3:hooks} and Section \ref{subsecc:qnp} can be found on \href{https://www.idpoisson.fr/wahiche/indexEN.html}{the author's webpage} or can be asked by mail.